 Reprise, a Boston-based startup, is one of the most robust tools in the demo automation software space.
 Unlike many of its competitors, Reprise has tools that cater to a variety of use cases: a product tour tool for marketing teams, a product cloning tool for sales leave-behinds, and a demo overlay tool for personalizing live demo environments.

 This flexibility has made it a leader in the space.
 However, each of these tools is a separate product with a separate price, so using Reprise across the funnel can get pricey very quickly.
 Additionally, Reprise has one of the lowest G2 ratings of all of the demo automation tools, with reviewers citing an unintuitive UI and massive time commitments required to build out new tours.

-If you're a current Reprise customer looking for a new solution, we've compiled this list of eight Reprise competitors and alternatives to consider.
+If you're a current Reprise customer who’s ready for a new solution, we've compiled this list of 10 Reprise competitors and alternatives to consider.

 Related Reading: Reprise vs. TestBox

 Want to learn more?
 Schedule a demo to see how TestBox can help you create on-demand, personalized demo environments and POCs for every lead.

 Best Reprise competitor for teams looking to save on costs.

 If you’re only using Reprise’s product tour tool and need to switch to an alternative with a lower cost, Navattic is a great option.
 With pricing as low as $500 per month for unlimited interactive demos, it can save you a lot of money in the long run.

 Navattic is a screenshot-based product tour tool; it doesn’t offer the application capture capability available in Reprise.
 This can make it a bit more time-consuming to build tours in Navattic because all screens have to be captured one at a time and tied together in Navattic’s no-code tour builder with tooltips, links, and steps.